davidncsco/devdash/README.md

 The Freenove 4WD smart car kit are available on [Amazon](https://www.amazon.com/Freenove-Raspberry-Tracking-Avoidance-Ultrasonic/dp/B07YD2LT9D) and [Freenove](https://freenove.com) web site.
 Watch this [Youtube Video](https://www.youtube.com/watch?v=G3Q8xNatXgM) for instructions on how to assemble the IoT smart car.
 In this release of DevDash demo app, we don't use the camera servo so you can skip that part of the assembly.
 Maybe in the future release, we can utilize the camera and machine learning to do face or image recognition.
 That would be awesome and a lot more fun.

-We can attach either Raspberry Pi 3B+ and 4B (not included with the Freenove smart car) to the cars, as long as there are wireless lan for Wifi communication from our backend server.
+We can attach either Raspberry Pi 3B+ and 4B (not included with the Freenove smart car) to the cars, as long as it has wireless lan for Wifi communication from our backend server.

 ## Install base OS and configure the race car